-When you or your loved ones are first diagnosed with cancer, one of the next important steps will be to meet your Radiation Oncologist.
-They will talk to you about the type of cancer and discuss the treatment options available to you.
-Other doctors will also have been involved in the lead up to seeing the Radiation Oncologist, including your GP, a surgeon and/or a medical oncologist or other medical specialist.
+When you or your loved ones are first diagnosed with cancer, an important step will be to meet your radiation oncologist.
+They will talk to you about your type of cancer and discuss the treatment options available to you.
+Other doctors will also have been involved in the lead up to seeing the Radiation Oncologist, including your GP, a surgeon and/or a medical oncologist or other medical specialists.

 Treatment decisions should be made after you have discussed your priorities and concerns with all specialists involved in the management of your particular cancer.
 You should understand the role of surgery, radiation therapy (also called radiotherapy) and chemotherapy in the treatment of your cancer and you should only decide on a treatment plan after you have heard and understood your options.
 Do not hesitate to ask for more opinions or information if you need it, or to see your Radiation Oncologist for a second consultation.

 Some considerations about treatment that you may wish to discuss with your doctor(s) prior to any form of cancer treatment include:

 - What are all the treatment options that might be effective?

 - What are the success rates of each type of treatment?

 - What are the specific short-term and long-term side effects of each type of treatment?